Join us for a full day of CEE events at the NCTE Annual Convention in Orlando!

 Janet Emig Award: Robert P. Yagelski, "A Thousand Writers Writing: Re-Imagining Mainstream Writing Instruction"

 Monday, November 22, 2010, 9:00 a.m. - 3:30 p.m.
 (Session W.13)

 Partially Off Site (details forthcoming)

 To register for this event, please see convention registration.

 Participants in this full day workshop will consider what it means to write in a globalized, multiliterate world.
 Presentations and activities will explore writing in multiple genres and from multiple perspectives.
-Part of the afternoon will be dedicated to “writing around the world” at the World Showcase at Epcot Center.
-At 1:30 p.m. the participants will catch the Epcot Bus.
-Once arriving at Epcot, participants will be a part of a writing marathon using inquiry questions that were discussed earlier in the day.
+Part of the day will be dedicated to “writing around the world” at the World Showcase at Epcot Center.
+Participants will be able to share the results of the day’s inquiry by publishing their work to a dedicated gallery at the National Gallery of Writing.

 The CEE Strand is a program of sessions and meetings that are designed for those who are engaged in the preparation, support, and continuing education of teachers of English language arts.